bjpop/gurita/docsrc/scatter.rst

  --colwrap INT

-Scatter plots can be further divided into facets, generating a matrix of scatter plots, where a numerical value is further categorised by up to 2 more categorical features.
+Scatter plots can be further divided into facets, generating a matrix of scatter plots, where a numerical value is further categorised by up to 2 more categorical columns.

-See the :doc:`facet documentation <facets/>` for more information on this feature.
+See the :doc:`facet documentation <facets/>` for more information on this column.

-For example the following command produces a scatter plot comparing ``total_bill`` with ``tip``, such that facet column is determined by the value of the ``smoker`` feature.
+For example the following command produces a scatter plot comparing ``total_bill`` with ``tip``, such that facet column is determined by the value of the ``smoker`` column.

 .. code-block:: bash